 Rachel helps clients understand and shape the regulatory process as they introduce new technologies into their businesses and onto the market.
 She helps technology and media companies, carriers and manufacturers comply with and develop FCC regulations related to accessibility, hearing aid compatibility, equipment authorization and marketing.
 She also guides clients with emerging legal and policy issues before the FTC, FAA, PTO and other agencies related to the Internet of Things, drones, privacy, consumer protection and trademark.
-Rachel appreciates the pressures in-house counsel face and leverages her experience into exceptional client service.
+Having been an in-house attorney, Rachel appreciates the pressures in-house counsel face and leverages her experience into exceptional client service.

 - Assisted clients in navigating the equipment certification rules to preserve confidentiality until product launch, import pre-certified devices for customer evaluation and operation, understand whether product modifications require new authorizations, and develop compliance plans in accordance with consent decrees.